 The Elachbutting granite outcrop (or part of it) provides an interesting background when taking pictures of a night sky, with millions of stars rising up above horizon.

-Salt lakes are another natural wonder in the Wheatbelt.
+Salt lakes are a great natural wonder in the Wheatbelt.
 When there is a lot of rainfall, the salt lakes become fully alive with many of lying dormant seeds and eggs waking up to the right conditions.
 In dryer seasons, many salt lakes dry up and harden so much that you can walk on their surface.
 There is so much salt in them, that the dry salt resembles ice and for someone who has never seen ice, it is a real delight.
 Lake Brown is one such place of wonder.
 Kids had a lot of fun walking on the salty crust and playing with it.
 While I was busy photographing beautiful landscape.

 Atriplex holocarpaLake Brown